Islamism: Shi'ism and Iran

-Twelver Shia Muslim live mainly in a half dozen or so countries scattered around the Middle East and South Asia.
+Twelver Shia Muslims live mainly in a half dozen or so countries scattered around the Middle East and South Asia.
 (Note: forming majorities in the countries of Iran, Iraq, Bahrain, Azerbaijan, and substantial minorities in Afghanistan, India, Kuwait, Lebanon, Pakistan, Qatar, Syria, Saudi Arabia and the United Arab Emirates.)

 The Islamic Republic of Iran has become "the de facto leader" of the Shi'i world by virtue of being the largest Shia-majority state, having a long history of national cohesion and Shia-rule, being the site of the first and "only true" Islamist revolution (see History section below), and having the financial resources of a major petroleum exporter.
 Iran's influence has spread into a cultural-geographic area of "Irano-Arab Shiism", establishing Iranian regional power, (Note: " ... the revolutionary Shiite movement, it is the only one to have taken power by way of a true Islamic revolution; it has therefore become identified with the Iranian state, which used it as an instrument in its strategy for gaining regional power, even though the multiplicity of Shiite groups reflects local particularities (in Lebanon, Afghanistan, or Iraq) as much as it does the factional struggles of Tehran.") supporting "Shia militias and parties beyond its borders", (Note: In the words of pro-Islamic Republic book by Jon Armajani: "Iran's government has attempted to align itself with Shia Muslims in various countries, such as Iraq and Lebanon, [it] ... has attempted to religiously nourish and politically mobilize those Shias as a matter of principle, not only because of the Iranian government's desires to protect Iran from external threats.") intertwining assistance to fellow Shi'a with "Iranization" of them.